dev-academy-programme/computer-setup/ubuntu-setup.md

 open .
 ```

-Finder will open that directory
+Your file browser should open that directory.

 ## 7. You're all set up